Sciance-Inc/statisfactory/readme.md

     show_df()
 ```

-* Artifact to serialise are indicated through the Typed signature.
+* Artifact to serialize are indicated through the Typed signature.
 Use the `Artifact`'s and `Volatile`'s name to (resp.) persist them or add them to the Session context.

 ```python
 from statisfactory import Session, Craft, Artifact